 In June 2017, the GASB issued Statement No. 87 - Leases.
 The guidance increases the usefulness of financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this statement, a lesse is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this statement were prepared to become effective for reporting periods beginning after December 15, 2019, and shall be adopted on a prospective basis.
+Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The requirements of this statement were prepared to become effective for reporting periods beginning after December 15, 2021, and shall be adopted on a prospective basis.
 Citizens is currently evaluating the impact to this statement to the financial statements.

 In January 2020, the GASB issued Statement No. 92 - Omnibus 2020.
 The guidance provides, among other topics unrelated to Citizens' financial statements, clarification on recoveries from reinsurers.
-Reporting entities will have the option of presenting recoveries from reinsurers as reductions of expenses.
-Citizens is currently evaluating the impact to this statement to the financial statements.
+Reporting entities have the option of presenting recoveries from reinsurers as reductions of expenses.
+The portion of the guidance pertaining to reinsurance recoveries became effective upon issuance of the standard; however, did not impact the manner in which Citizens accounts for recoveries from reinsurers.